Top 5 4th Quarter Trades of Fo - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Fort Henry Capital, LLC bought 30,828 shares of ARCA:DFAE for a total holding of 106,829.
-The trade had a 0.61% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $21.15.
+Foster Group, Inc. reduced their investment in ARCA:VTV by 23,495 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $136.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional Emerging Core Equity Market ETF has a price-book ratio of 1.44.
+In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 15.43 and a price-book ratio of 2.59.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.